Imagine if the common cold, something that affects billions of people every year, could be cured.

 Cracking the code

-Scientists from the University of York, University of Leeds, and University of Helsinki, their findings in the journal Nature Communications.
+Scientists from the University of York, University of Leeds, and University of Helsinki,

 “The common cold infects more than two billion people annually, making it one of the most successful viral pathogens, so we are excited to make this crucial step forward,” Professor Reidun Twarock, a mathematical biologist at the University of York’s Departments of Mathematics and Biology, and the York Centre for Complex Systems Analysis, said in a release.